release notes inspiration

 As an app that brings online communities together, Discord also brings its users into the fold with a fun, entertaining, and informative approach to release notes.

-They also just celebrated a birthday in May and decided to reward users (who read changelogs) with information on a giveaway celebrating their nine years on the internet.
+When they celebrated a recent birthday of their product, they decided to reward users (who read changelogs) with information on a giveaway celebrating their nine years on the internet.

 9th